 Definitely check out Thinkific if you want to start building passive income through course sales.
 Thinkific’s intuitive platform helps you create beautiful courses.
 You can learn more in my full Thinkific review.

 Blogging takes a serious upfront time investment before it turns into a passive side hustle, but the reality is that it can.
 This site is proof of that.

-When I started my site four years ago I dedicated hours and hours of my spare time to writing blog posts, getting traffic, networking with other bloggers, etc. Fortunately, blogging is flexible enough for you to pick the hours you work.
+When I started my site four years ago, I dedicated hours of my spare time to writing blog posts, getting traffic, networking with other bloggers, etc. Fortunately, blogging is flexible enough for you to pick the hours you work.

-That work started paying off a few months in when I earned my first $3 from display ads– that was the first passive income I generated from my site.
+That work started paying off when I earned my first $3 from display ads — that was the first passive income I generated from my site.

 A couple of years later, after I quit my job to blog full-time, I remember being on vacation with my wife and checking on my site one morning.
 I was looking at clicks and sign-ups on some of my affiliate links, and sure enough, my site was generating income while I was on vacation.

 That moment was huge — all of that hard work had actually paid off.

 Since then, M$M has grown into a 7-figure site, with the majority of my income coming from affiliate income and course sales.
 I still work a lot, but not nearly as much as I used to, and my blogging income has allowed me to focus my energy on other streams of passive income.